• Skip to primary navigation

 • Let's start by getting rid of unused things.

-• Pack a week's worth of clothes in a smaller bag for each family member.
+• Pack a week's clothes in a smaller bag for each family member.

 • Pack a box with only kitchen essentials in it.

-• Go through your papers that have been stored away.
+• Go through the papers that have been stored away.

 • Pack a box of important papers/hard drives/laptops